 Resistive Circuit:

 Now we should proceed with the analytical proof of the above claim, as it is the local maxima of the graph if you are familiar with calculus.
-Suppose the following diagram, where voltage V and internal resistance of source Ri are fixed and load resistance R is variable.
+Suppose the following diagram, where voltage V and internal resistance of the source Ri are fixed and load resistance R is variable.
 We are going to find the load resistance such that maximum power is dissipated in the load.
 The current flowing in the circuit is:

-The power dissipated in the load resistor R, is PL, calculated as follows:
+The power dissipated in the load resistor R is PL, calculated as follows:

 - 3 Methods of testing a diode with multimeter and oscilloscope